VishnuAmit/Enhanced-Kidney-Analysis/README.md

 The obtained accuracy rate of 99.56% underscores the immense potential of SEDenseNet.
 Positioned as a cutting-edge solution, SEDenseNet is poised to advance the field of kidney disease diagnosis significantly.

 ## 🏁 Getting Started <a name="getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+See [deployment](#deployment) for notes on how to deploy the project on a live system.</p>

 ### Prerequisites